Tramways in Adelaide: Horse tramways

-First electric trams
+Electrification

 Adelaide's first experiment with electric powered trams was a demonstration run on the Adelaide and Hindmarsh Tramway company's line.
 A battery powered tram fitted with Julien's Patent Electric Traction ran in 1889 to Henley Beach.
 The trial was unsuccessful due to the batteries poor capacity, and the promoters' deaths in a level crossing accident shortly after precluded further experiments.

 As with horse trams, commercial interests pursued government support for the introduction of electric tramways.
 The most influential was the "Snow scheme", promoted by Francis H. Snow largely on behalf of two London companies, British Westinghouse and Callender's Cable Construction.
 The scheme involved the purchase of major horse tramways, merging into an electric tramway company with twenty-one years of exclusive running rights.
 Legislation was passed in 1901, a referendum held in 1902, but the required funds had been spent and the scheme collapsed.
-Adelaide's council proposed their own scheme backed by different companies, but failed to raise the required capital, and J.H.
-Packard promoted various plans of his own devising that also never eventuated.
+Adelaide's council proposed their own scheme backed by different companies, but failed to raise the required capital, and J. H. Packard promoted various plans of his own devising that also never eventuated.

 By 1901, Adelaide's horse trams were seen by the public as a blot on the city's image.
 With a population of 162,000 the slow speed of the trams, and the lines subsequent low traffic capacity, made them inadequate for public transport needs.
 The unsealed roads the horses required became quagmires in winter and sources of dust in summer.
 The 10 pounds of manure each horse left behind daily, was also not well regarded.
 Under these various pressures the government negotiated to purchase the horse tramway companies.
 A 28 March 1906 newspaper notice announced that the government had purchased all of the city tramways for £280,000.
 Bill No.913, passed 22 December 1906, created the Municipal Tramways Trust (MTT) with the authority to build new and purchase existing tramways.